 Asymptomatic patients with foreign bodies in the stomach may be observed for spontaneous passage of the object.
-If movement from the stomach is not detected on follow up radiographs in 7 days or if the patient becomes symptomatic, referral for endoscopic removal is required (4).
+If movement from the stomach is not detected on follow up radiographs in 4 to 6 weeks or if the patient becomes symptomatic, referral for endoscopic removal is indicated (4).
 Sharp gastric or duodenal foreign bodies should be removed by endoscopy immediately since 15-35% of sharp objects will perforate the lower GI tract (3).
 As mentioned previously, long objects should also be removed endoscopically since these might not be able to navigate through the duodenal sweep.

 Once the foreign body reaches the intestines, it will likely pass through the rest of the GI tract successfully.
 If the object remains in any region of the lower GI tract for more than 7 days or if the patient develops signs or symptoms of perforation or obstruction, the foreign body should be removed surgically (2).
 If a sharp object passes beyond the pylorus, endoscopic removal is more difficult so the patient should be followed with daily radiographs and observed for signs of perforation and bleeding.
 If complications do develop, the patient should be referred for surgical removal of the object.
 By the time a sharp object reaches the colon, it becomes surrounded by fecal material and is able to pass though the rest of the lower GI tract safely.